Code-Institute-Submissions/milestone-project-113/README.md

 4. Discover the Best of Australia Carousel

-   - This enables users to find out about the top attractions across Australia and view key information about each attraction such as an image of the attraction, it's name, it's rating and a link to it's website.
+   - This enables users to find out about the top attractions across Australia and view key information about each attraction such as an image of the attraction, it's name, it's rating and a link to it's Google page.

 5. Gallery